 Apria: ‘Dedicated focus’ on home infusion

-LAKE FOREST, Calif. – Apria Healthcare Group this week reported net revenues of $595.7 million for the three months ended March 31, 2012, compared to $536.7 million for the same period last year, an 11% increase.
+LAKE FOREST, Calif. – Apria Healthcare Group last week reported net revenues of $595.7 million for the three months ended March 31, 2012, compared to $536.7 million for the same period last year, an 11% increase.

 It reported a net loss of $19.6 million vs. $21 million.

 Revenues increased primarily due to boosts in volume in the home infusion therapy segment and the home respiratory therapy and home medical equipment segment, as well as the acquisition of Praxair assets in March 2011, according to a press release.